 There are many good things about this technique as this gives us;

-- Basis for making decision keeping in view the historical data.
+- The basis for making decisions keeping in view the historical data.

-Similarly there are some shortcomings of this processes such as
+Similarly, there are some shortcomings of these processes such as

-- Its use is only limited to bigger projects so can’t be used for small projects.
+- Its use is only limited to bigger projects so it can’t be used for small projects.

-- It’s heavy reliance on historical data and expert opinions so personal liking disliking can affect the overall result of project.
+- It’s a heavy reliance on historical data and expert opinions so personal liking disliking can affect the overall result of the project.

-- Incorrect historical data which eventually will impact project.
+- Incorrect historical data which eventually will impact the project.